 Are there hospital drills that test the hospital's disaster plan conducted at least twice a year, including actual plan activations that can substitute for drills?
 (CD 20–3) (Yes/No) Please provide documentation that supports these drills as required:

 Does the trauma center have a hospital disaster plan described in the hospital’s policy and procedure manual or equivalent?
-(CD 204) (Yes/No) Please provide documentation of this plan:
+(CD 204) (Yes/No) Please have this plan available at time of survey:

 Appendix #1 Trauma Medical Director (TMD)

-Name:.
+Name:

 Medical School: